 '''

-"@" starter [option] [main_argument]
+"@" introduction [options] [main_argument]

 '''

-Among these 3 sections, only the starter section is mandatory; the other 2 sections are optional and can be omitted.
-Additionally, there should not be any whitespace characters separating between the switch and the starter section, nor between different sections of the same command.
+Among these 3 sections, only the introduction section is mandatory; the other 2 sections are optional and can be omitted.
+Additionally, there should not be any whitespace characters separating between the switch and the introduction section, nor between different sections of the same command.

-Starter section
+Introduction section

-A starter of a command may contain any textual content, surrounded by a pair of bars | (U+007C).
+An introduction of a command may contain any textual content, surrounded by a pair of bars | (U+007C).

-Here are examples of a valid command with only the starter section.
+Here are examples of a valid command with only the introduction section.

-However, if the content of the starter section takes the form of a valid Python identifier, then the pair of bars may be dropped.
+However, if the content of the introduction section takes the form of a valid Python identifier, then the pair of bars may be dropped.
 So the first 3 examples from above may be rewritten as follows: